Inocybe tahquamenonensis

 Inocybe tahquamenonensis is an inedible species of agaric fungus in the family Inocybaceae.
-Found in the United States, it was formally described in 1954 by mycologist Daniel E. Stuntz.
+It was formally described in 1954 by mycologist Daniel E. Stuntz.

 The fruit bodies have bell-shaped to convex to flattened caps measuring 1.2–3 cm in diameter.
 Its color is dark purplish brown to reddish- or blackish-brown, with reddish-purple flesh.
 The gills are attached to the stipe and are somewhat distantly spaced.
 They are initially reddish brown before turning to chocolate brown, sometimes developing whitish edges.
-The spore print is brown; spores measure 6–8.5 by 5–6 µm.
-Fruit bodies grow singly, scattered, or in group under deciduous trees.
+The spore print is brown; spores measure 6–8.5 by 5–6 μm.

+Fruit bodies grow singly, scattered, or in groups under deciduous trees in the United States.